-All events shown as Sydney time on Fox Sports More (channel 507) for Session 1, with Session 2 starting four hours later.
+All events shown as Sydney time.
 Adjust for regional differences.
-Champions Trophy Cricket Replays to be shown following the conclusion of each match.
+Australia Cricket replays to be shown as available following the conclusion of each match.

 Australian Cricket Live Streaming and a Free Trial

-So residents of Australia may wish to consider the newly launched Foxtel Now 2-weeks Free live TV offer, which will telecast exciting Cricket match-ups such as West Indies tour of New Zealand (25 Nov-3 January) online*, as well as offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.
+Residents of Australia may wish to consider the Foxtel Now 2-weeks Free live TV offer, which will telecast exciting Cricket match-ups such as West Indies tour of New Zealand (25 Nov-3 January) online*, as well as offering live Australian Cricket streaming to eligible mobile devices through the Foxtel Go app within minutes of getting started.